irods/irods_docs/docs/plugins/irods_rule_language.md

 Complex lists such as lists of lists can be constructed locally, but mapping from complex list structures to packing instructions are not yet supported.
-The supported lists types that can be packed are integer lists and string lists.
+The supported list types that can be packed are integer lists and string lists.
 When remote execute or delay execution is called while there is a complex list in the current runtime environment, an error will be generated.
 For example, in the following rule